jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 4. `forall p1,p2,p3: add p1 (add p2 p3) = add (add p1 p2) p3`
 5. `forall p1,p2,p3: indent (add p1 p2) = add (indent p1) (indent p2)`

-(1) states that (`run` is the inverse of `print`), i.e. printing a string and then running it gives back the same string.
-(2) and (3) means that `empty` must be left and right identtity for `add` and required in order for printer to form a [monoid].
-(4) is also are part of the [monoid] constraints and implies that `add` is associative.
-(5) states that `indent` is [distributive](http://en.wikipedia.org/wiki/Distributive_property) over `add` (and also resembles the [functor] laws).
-It's required for safely being able to refactor expressions.
+(1) states that `run` is the inverse of `print`, i.e. printing a string and then running it gives back the same string.
+(2) and (3) means that `empty` must be *left* and *right identtity* for `add` which is required in order for `Printer` to form a [monoid].
+(4) is also part of the [monoid] constraints and implies that `add` is associative.
+(5) states that `indent` is [distributive](http://en.wikipedia.org/wiki/Distributive_property) over `add`; This is needed for safely being able to refactor expressions.

-Guarenteeing (2), (3) and (4) is nececary in order to be able to implement have intuitive semantics for `sequence`.
-For instancee by ensuring that the following two printers are identical:
+Guarenteeing (2), (3) and (4) is nececary in order to provide intuitive semantics for `sequence`, for instancee by ensuring that the following two printers are identical:

 {% highlight fsharp %}
 let pc1 = sequence [ p1; p2; p3 ]
 let pc2 = sequence [p1 ; sequence [p2; p3]]
 {% endhighlight %}

+This is exactly why the [monoid] pattern is so useful.

 ## A shallow embedding
 To complete the library we now need to find a definition of the type `Printer`that allows for a feasible implementations of the required functions.

-Thinking of the library as a small *Embedded Domain Specific Language* (EDSL), there are broadly speaking two implementation strategies available - *Deep* and *shallow* embeddings.
+Thinking of the API as a small *Embedded Domain Specific Language* (EDSL), there are broadly speaking two implementation strategies available - *Deep* and *shallow* embeddings.
 Deep embeddings preserve the expression structure of the operations; This generally enables more optimization capabilities and also makes it possible to provide multiple *interpreters*.
-In a shallow embedding no intermediate data structure are used for building up expression trees, instead the semantics of an operation is part of its definition.
+In a shallow embedding no intermediate data structure is used for building up expression trees, instead the semantics of an operation is part of its definition.

-Let's start by the simplest possible solution, not worrying about weather to support multiple interpreters or not.
+Let's start by the simplest possible solution, not worrying about whether to support multiple interpreters or not.
 Applying the principal of [Denotational Design](http://conal.net/papers/type-class-morphisms/type-class-morphisms-long.pdf), we need to precisely define what it *means* to be a `Printer`.
-A printer is something that has the ability to print a nested structure.
+A printer is something that has the ability to output a nested structure.
 Parameterizing over the choice of how to print a line given an indentation level, this can be represented by the following function:

 {% highlight fsharp %}
     type Printer = (int -> string -> string) -> string
 {% endhighlight %}

-In other words, a printer is a *black-box* that when applied to a function from an indentation level and a string to string, returns a pretty-printed structure.
-All the information of what to output is captured within the closure of the function.
-The fact that it's opaque, i.e. it is not possible to peek inside a printer to find out how it was constructed, places it in the category of *shallow embeddings*.
+In other words a printer is a *black-box* that when applied to a function from an indentation level and a string to string, returns a pretty-printed structure.
+All the information of what to output is contained within the closure of the function.
+The fact that it's opaque, i.e. that it is not possible to peek inside a printer to find out how it was constructed, places it in the category of *shallow embeddings*.

 Let's see if the type is sufficient for implementing the interface.
 Starting with `run`: